-The Police (Medical and Other Expenses for Former Officers) Scheme was established to provider former police officers and Aboriginal police liaison officers (APLO) with support for medical expenses related to a physical or psychological injury that occurred while serving with the WA Police Force.
+The Former Officers' Medical Benefits Scheme was established to provide former police officers and Aboriginal police liaison officers (APLO) with support for medical expenses related to a physical or psychological injury that occurred while serving with the WA Police Force.
 The Scheme is governed by legislation (Police (Medical and Other Expenses for Former Officers) Act 2008) that prescribes entitlements, and this is different to the medical expenses provided by the WA Police Force for serving officers.

-The Insurance Commission’s RiskCover Division (RiskCover) manages claims on behalf of the WA Police Force.
+The Insurance Commission manages claims on behalf of the WA Police Force.

 The Scheme covers reasonable medical expenses that are directly related to a work injury or illness.
 A clear link between the relevant injury and treatment needs to exist for a claim to be paid.

 There is a cap on the expenses that can be claimed.
 The cap is a prescribed amount set by WorkCover WA, indexed annually.
 Access to additional levels of cover may be available, if relevant criteria are met.

 Reasonable medical and other expenses for a work related injury can be claimed in accordance with WorkCover WA rates, fees and payments for:

 You are not entitled to claim benefits under this scheme if you have previously received compensation for medical and other expenses related to the same injury or disease.
 This includes compensation received through a common law action, motor vehicle third party insurance, an act of grace payment and criminal injury compensation.

 Consideration will be given for other types of treatment and usually require a referral from an appropriate medical practitioner or specialist confirming the expected benefits of the treatment.